Breast Augmentation

 Since 2000, statistics show that a low number of silicone or saline implant recipients have experienced complications.
 However, the following risks and complications might be experienced after breast augmentation:

 • Capsular contracture: This occurs if the capsule, or shell, around the implant begins to tighten and thicken.
 This will cause the breast to feel hard and appear unnatural.
-Preventing this can be best achieved by regular self-massage which will be advised by the surgeon.
-Sometimes removal of the capsule is required, or perhaps the implant may need to be replaced, however, this is uncommon if you follow your surgeon’s directions.
+Preventing this can be best achieved through regular self-massage, as advised by the surgeon.
+Sometimes the capsule needs to be removed, or the implant may need to be replaced; however, this is uncommon if you follow your surgeon’s directions.

 • Infected or deflated breast: If this happens, the implant must be removed immediately.
-The patient will need to wait several months before repeating the operation.
+The patient will need to wait several months before undergoing the operation again.

-• Continual bleeding: Despite bleeding generally being minimal during the operation, there is a possibility that continual bleeding after surgery may result in a blood clot – which would need to be removed.
-This is uncommon and it is suggested that a patient may remain in Thailand for approximately 2 weeks for the surgeon to monitor the improvement after surgery.
+• Continual bleeding: Despite bleeding generally being minimal during the operation, there is a possibility that continual bleeding after surgery may result in a blood clot, which would need to be removed.
+This is uncommon, and it is suggested that a patient remain in Thailand for approximately 2 weeks to allow the surgeon to monitor postoperative improvement.

 • Infection: This is uncommon but possible.
-The surgeon should provide the patient with antibiotics prior to surgery to eliminate this possibility.
-A reputable accredited surgeon will perform these procedures to eliminate risk.
+The surgeon should provide the patient with antibiotics before surgery to eliminate this risk.
+A reputable, accredited surgeon will perform these procedures to eliminate risk.

 Autoimmune Risks